archatas/primary_keys_benchmark/README.md

 ## What is this project about?

-This experimental will measure how fast various database operations take, when we use different types of primary keys.
+This experimental project will measure how fast various database operations take, when we use different types of primary keys.

 Let's say, that there is a list of parks each of them having some amount of benches to take a rest on a sunny day.
 We will implement that with `Park` model and `Bench` model with a foreign key to the `Park` model.
 For our benchmark tests, we'll create three types of `Park` and `Bench` models: